MacWrite: MacWrite Pro

 In the late 1980s, Claris started a massive upgrade series to produce the "Pro" line of products.
 The main change would be to integrate all of their products with a consistent GUI based on that of FileMaker.
 This included a common toolbar running down the left side of the screen, and a number of standardized tool palettes.
 In addition, the Pro series also used common international spelling dictionaries and a thesaurus.
 The result was a suite of products that all look and work the same way, and are able to read and write each other's formats.

 The resulting MacWrite Pro, released in early 1993, was a major upgrade from previous versions.
 Reviewers almost universally praised the new release as offering all the required tools while still being very easy to use.
 However, development had been slow; one developer claimed it was primarily due to extremely demanding quality assurance requirements.
 By the time MacWrite Pro was released, Word completely dominated the word processor market.
 Pro did little to address MacWrite's rapidly dwindling market share, which briefly stabilized at about 5% of the market before starting to slide again.
 Sales were apparently dismal, and it was one of the first products Claris abandoned in the mid-1990s.

-The word-processing module of AppleWorks is very similar to MacWrite Pro.
+The word-processing module of AppleWorks was very similar to MacWrite Pro.
 While it was written entirely from scratch, it retained some of the design limitations of MacWrite Pro.
 However, later versions of AppleWorks are unable to read older MacWrite Pro files.